Esteb4ncd/solace_Project2/server/README.md

 - Supports HTTP range requests for video streaming
 - CORS enabled for React Native apps
 - Validates videos on startup
+- **Videos are protected** - only requests with valid API key can access them